Ed Mangano: Budgetary policy

 Mangano delivered his first "State of the County" address on March 15, 2010.
 During the speech Mangano stated that, to solve Nassau County's woes, structural reforms would be needed to fix the property tax assessment system and rein in county spending.

 Mangano has reduced the public payroll, including highly paid managers, by $22 million in 2010.
 He also launched an effort to sell surplus property such as vehicles and equipment in an effort to reduce maintenance costs.
-He plans to also reduce the $150 million in annual waste caused by the county's assessment system.

 In 2011, Mangano faced a $310 million Nassau County deficit.
 In September 2011, Mangano released a proposed 2012 budget with a total cut of $62 million and planned layoffs of 1,010 out of 8,000 total employees (including those 300 already made prior to September 2011), with 5-15% cuts in every department, including the consolidation of police precincts (described below) and the closing of several museums.
 The budget would also require all employees to contribute 25% toward their health insurances.
 This budget was criticized by some legislators and police union representatives.
 This budget was approved in October 2011, by a party-line vote of 11 Republicans in favor and 8 Democrats opposed.

 In September 2011, Mangano proposed selling the Nassau County sewer system to a private operator in a private-public partnership for $1.3 billion.
 The county has hired Morgan Stanley as an advisor concerning this sale.
 Nassau's current Sewer and Storm Water Finance Authority has $162 million of its own debt, and is responsible for $305 million of sewer debt issued by the county before 2004.

 In January 2012, Mangano and other Nassau County officials announced a plan to consolidate Nassau County's eight police precincts into 4 precincts and to eliminate 108 mostly administrative jobs (95 officers and 13 civilian positions), which they claim could save $20 million a year.
 Mangano and county officials said that the number of police cars will remain the same at 177, but prisoners would be processed exclusively at the four remaining precincts, which are called community policing centers under the plan.
 The Nassau Police Benevolent Association and four other Nassau police unions were sharply critical of this plan and of earlier concessions that Mangano had called for, but a Newsday editorial supported it.